mtakala/simracing_wireless_buttons/README.md

   and previous contributions by Eric Lowry, Jim Schimpf and Tom Harkaway for their work on the bounce library.

 Initial (untested) commits on August 4th, 2016.
-For battery voltage monitoring, resistor values are needed.
+Initial testing by Juha Koljonen on August 5th, 2016.
+Full-up end-to-end testing performed on August 5th, 2016, and at this stage the system works.
+Delay / lag is in between 10-15ms.